AntczakEI/stellarliftapp/_posts/2026-02-19-sleep-after-training-recover-faster.md

 ## Sources and further reading

-The recommendations in this guide were checked against sleep-medicine consensus statements and research relevant to athletes, exercise timing, caffeine, naps and alcohol.
+The recommendations in this guide are informed by sleep-medicine consensus statements and research relevant to athletes, exercise timing, caffeine, naps and alcohol.

 * Watson NF et al. **Recommended Amount of Sleep for a Healthy Adult: A Joint Consensus Statement of the American Academy of Sleep Medicine and Sleep Research Society.** Sleep.
 2015;38(6):843–844.
 PMID: 26039963.
 DOI: 10.5665/sleep.4716.